 South-East Alaska also known as the Inside Passage" has an abundance of wildlife - grizzly bears, marmots, eagles, humpback whales, killer whales, Steller sea lions, snow-capped mountains, glaciers and icebergs, romantic villages and much more to discover. … click here for more

-Why it is so fascinating to watch whales and dolphins in their natural environment?
-Cetaceans are often curious, approach the boats, turn to the side to have a better look on you and observe you.
-With their social behavioral patterns they try to communicate to us, that is the difference (who knows) to all other kind of wild animals.
+Why whale watching is so fascinating?
+Cetaceans are often curious, approach boats, turn to the side to have a better look on you.
+With their social behavioral patterns they try to communicate among themselves and toward us, that is the difference to most of all othe species of wild animals. … click here for more